gjbex/Fortran-MOOC/docs/pointers.md

 ## Targets for pointers

-Data of almost nay type can be a target for a pointer.
+Data of almost any type can be a target for a pointer.
 The code samples above illustrated that scalar variables of types such as `integer` or `real` can act as targets, but as mentioned before, there are few applications for this in Fortran.